willie-engelbrecht/hdp-deploy/README.md

 ./hdp-deploy/hdp-deploy.sh
 ```

-By default hdp-deploy will setup and download repositories from directly from the internet.
-However it is also possible to use hdp-deply in an "offline" mode, by editing the repo.env file and changing the value to 1 for:
+By default hdp-deploy will setup and download repositories directly from the internet.
+However it is also possible to use hdp-deploy in an "offline" mode, by editing the repo.env file and changing the value to 1 for:
 ```
 USE_LOCAL_REPO=1
 ```

-And then updating the local repo locations:
+And then updating the local repo locations to something on your local network:
 ```
 export AMBARI=http://192.168.1.105/hwx/ambari-latest/
 export HDP=http://192.168.1.105/hwx/HDP-latest/